simonmichael/hledger_site/src/addons.md

 compile them for faster startup.
 They include:

 [`hledger-print-location.hs`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-print-location.hs)
-is not very useful, but is a simple example of a haskell script with hledger-style command-line help.
+is a simple example of a haskell script with hledger-style command-line help.
-It is a customised version of the built-in `print` command, that adds the file and line number to every transaction, as a tag:
+It is a custom version of the built-in `print` command, that adds the file and line number to every transaction, as a tag:

 ```cli